 It was a great experience to work with Kristen for my graduate school programs.
 I strongly recommend her to any applicants!

-Admitted to Yale Silver Scholars Program and London Business School Maters in Financial Analysis
+Admitted to Wharton Advance Access Program, Yale Silver Scholars Program, and London Business School Masters in Financial Analysis

 When I first spoke to Kristen, I knew she would be the teammate helping me through the challenging but rewarding graduate application process.